bitwarden/contributing-docs/docs/contributing/featureflags.md

 ## Using feature flags in code

-### Client implementations

 :::tip

-Default to an "off" state whenever possible – code defensively so that existing functionality is maintained should a flag be unavailable altogether.
+When coding against a feature flag, default to an "off" state whenever possible – code defensively so that existing functionality is maintained should a flag be unavailable altogether.
 When an interface supports it, also provide default values implying "off" to feature flag accessors.

 Offline mode makes default values even more important, and local development as well as self-hosted installations imply being offline.
 Set a safe default value not just in the flag definition online at LaunchDarkly but in code.

 :::

+### Client implementations

 #### Web clients